M7hammadANS9S1p3/co2-emission-prediction/README.md

 ## Business Problem

-Governments and automotive companies need to estimate CO2 emissions based on vehicle characteristics to improve environmental sustainability.
+The objective of this project is to estimate the amount of CO2 emissions produced by a vehicle using its technical specifications.

+### Main Goal
+Develop a machine learning model that predicts CO2 emissions using a single independent variable.

 ## Dataset